-I booked my train ticket from Hanoi to Sapa quite easily on the Bookaway website, costing me $25 per person.
+I booked my train ticket from Hanoi to Sapa online, traveling with the Sapaly Express Train, and it cost me only $25 per person.

 More often than not, I fall into the habit of worrying about my arrival to the station.
 The most exaggerated thoughts come to my mind and I end up coming early … way too early.
 This is really unnecessary though, in Vietnam.
 Coming half an hour, or forty-five minutes before is the best option.

 Despite the old age of the station, everything is functional.
 It’s easy to find your carriage according to what is written on your ticket.
 Before beginning my journey in Vietnam, I wasn’t sure of what to expect from the voucher.
 I’m sure that any super-planner would love a glimpse into what vouchers look like so ch-ch-check it out below!

 The rickety floorboards made it difficult to pull my suitcases along.
 Since I was traveling with a friend, it was easy to find something positive in every situation, especially through various jokes and quips.
 While tugging at the luggage, no “kvetch” was spared.